briandenicola/xlr8-e2eaisolutions/docs/03-aihub/ifs-aihub-step4-present.md

 - [Effective Technical Presentations](https://aka.ms/EffectiveTechPresentations)
 - [Azure Architecture Diagrams](https://learn.microsoft.com/en-us/azure/architecture/browse/)

-## Success Criteria
+## Success Criteria ✅

 By the end of this step, you should have:
-- Delivered a clear, compelling presentation of your AI Hub solution
+- ✓ Delivered a clear, compelling presentation of your AI Hub solution
-- Demonstrated how your design meets business and technical requirements
+- ✓ Demonstrated how your design meets business and technical requirements
-- Explained your architectural decisions and their alignment with best practices
+- ✓ Explained your architectural decisions and their alignment with best practices
-- Received and responded to feedback from peers
+- ✓ Received and responded to feedback from peers

+To successfully complete this step, your presentation should effectively communicate the business value and technical excellence of your AI Hub solution in a way that builds stakeholder confidence and support.

 [🔝 Back to Top](#step-4-present--justify)